gene-git/wg_tool/README.rst

 security layer facilitating post-quantum resistance. *wg-tool* automatically generates a unique PSK for each pair of peers that communicate with one another.

-The peer section also includes the Endpoint, if that peer is a gateway.
+The peer section may also include an Endpoint if that peer is a gateway.

 A client may send all it's traffic to the the gateway it is using or it may choose to send only the internal LAN traffic to the gateway